DISCOVERING FAMOUS ARTISTS

 Studying the artwork of the masters not only can influence a person's artistic style but can even improve their skills and decisions when creating their own original work.

-At the culmination of the program, students will have created their own art portfolio featuring their original works in the style of the world's famous artists.
+• Art Portfolio: At the end of the program, each child will have created their own art portfolio, filled with original works inspired by the famous artists they’ve studied.

 Designed for children Pre-K to grade 5